Wireless millimeterwave electro-optics on thin film lithium niobate: Introduction

-To further meet the demands of next-generation technologies such as the emerging 6G networks, there is a growing interest in extending the operation of electro-optic modulators from traditional microwave frequencies into the millimeter-wave (mmWave) and terahertz (THz) regimes~\cite{HUANG2023106}.
-Among various mechanisms explored for phase and intensity modulation, second-order ($\chi^{(2)}$) nonlinearities stand out due to their intrinsically fast electronic response, enabling modulation bandwidths that far exceed the limitations of carrier-based modulators.
-High-speed modulation in mmWave and THz spectral bands would not only benefit optical communication but also enable critical advances in quantum optics~\cite{yamaguchi2023advanced, couture2025terahertz, santamaria2018sensitivity}, quantum transduction between optical and microwave domains~\cite{multani2025integrated}, mmWave radar and ranging systems~\cite{yi2023photonic, zhu2025integrated}, and quantum computing architectures~\cite{anferov2024millimeter, kumar_quantum-enabled_2023, Suleymanzade}.
+To further meet the demands of next-generation technologies such as the emerging 6G networks, there is a growing interest in extending the operation of electro-optic modulators from traditional microwave frequencies into the millimeter-wave (mmWave) and terahertz regimes~\cite{HUANG2023106}.
+Among various mechanisms explored for phase and intensity modulation, electro-optics stand out due to its intrinsically fast electronic response, enabling modulation bandwidths that far exceed the limitations of electro-absorption modulators.
+High-speed modulation in mmWave and terahertz spectral bands would not only benefit optical communication but also enable critical advances in quantum optics~\cite{santamaria2018sensitivity, zhu2022spectral, yamaguchi2023advanced, couture2025terahertz}, quantum transduction between optical and microwave domains~\cite{multani2025integrated, holzgrafe2020cavity, mckenna2020cryogenic}, mmWave radar and ranging systems~\cite{yi2023photonic, zhu2025integrated}, and quantum computing architectures~\cite{anferov2024millimeter, kumar_quantum-enabled_2023, Suleymanzade}.